Romans-I-XVI/Roku-gameEngine/README.md

 Returns the canvas bitmap object.
 ##### getScreen() as Object
 Returns the screen object.
+##### newEmptyObject(object_name as String) as Object
+This method is primarily for internal use, but may be called manually if desired.
+It returns an empty game object.
+##### drawColliders(instance as Object) as Void
+This method is for debugging purposes, it will draw the colliders associated with the provided instance.

 ###### ---Game Object Methods---
 ##### defineObject(object_name as String, object_creation_function as Function) as Void